 What was he wearing?
 Did he have a favourite shirt that he wore all week?

 What was he good at?
-What other hobbies did he have?
+What did he dislike?

 What was his favourite food?
 Was he fond of cooking?

 Did he have a favoured pet?
 What was it’s name?
 How did he treat it?

 Up until the turnip appeared, what was he most proud of in his garden?

 Did he talk to the plants, or sing to them all?
 (Did they talk back?)
 Did he have a favourite garden song?
-He did?
-He taught it … to a friend who taught it to Pete Seegar.)
+(He did?
+He taught it to a friend who taught it to Pete Seegar.)

-Answers to questions like these make characters real.
+Answers to questions like these can make characters seem real.
 All those kinds of details add up.
 These invented answers don’t go into my telling of the story.
-While I may have them in my mind’s eye and in my looking out into the audience … I try to hold a sense of that personality there.
-As I begin to tell, they’re there, ready for the story, as large as life.
+While I may have them in my mind’s eye and in the way I feel towards them, I try to hold a sense of their personality as I tell.
+As I begin the story, they’re there, ready to participate in the tale, as large as life.

-“Come to me, my beauties!” he cried, as he started filling the sack he’d brought with him.
-As he bent over the stalks, his neighbour suddenly appeared at his back door shouting, “What are you doing here!”
+“Come to me, my beauties!” he cried, as he started quickly filling the sack.
+Half way up a row of kale, his neighbour suddenly appeared at his back door shouting, “What are you doing here!”

 “That Shamal blew me here!” protested Hodja, holding his sides as he straightened up.

 “I hear or see no wind!
-And who pulled up my vegetables?”
+So who pulled up my vegetables?”